 - APCu - PHP has its own user-level cache, which is not shared between application containers.

-- Drupal and Redis - Shared between your servers, but caches do expire and will need to be regenerated.
+- Drupal and Object Cache - Shared between your servers, but caches do expire and will need to be regenerated.
 Therefore, more traffic means more cache hits and faster performance, given the number of components involved.

 Of course, too much site traffic can be a problem if you just don't have enough resources.